Hyphenating Between Words

 Example: It’s a lovely-looking home.

 The word lovely is an -ly adjective, because we could say a lovely home.

 The word two in this sentence is an adjective working together with story to describe the noun building.
 Therefore, two-story is a compound adjective requiring a hyphen.

 Example: The announcer offered a blow-by-blow description of the boxers’ punches.

 Blow-by-blow is acting as one idea.
 Therefore, it is a compound adjective.

 Example: Our building is two stories.

-When the description follows the noun, do not hyphenate.
+Often when the description follows the noun, it is not necessary to hyphenate it.